hmil/RosHTTP/README.md

 ## Known limitations

-- There is no way to not take redirects in the browser.
+- There is no way to avoid redirects in the browser.
 This is a W3C spec.
 - Chrome does not allow userspace handling of a 407 status code (ie: it is treated like a network error). see https://bugs.chromium.org/p/chromium/issues/detail?id=372136